top of page

 Join us

-The Gyedi project uses education seminars, social media, and news channels to increase awareness about COVID-19 vaccines and address associated misinformation.
-While tackling vaccination hesitancy and apathy, we have also created accessible channels to help address existing health service gaps through pop-up vaccination clinics.
+The Gyedi project used education seminars, social media, and news channels to increase awareness about COVID-19 vaccines and address associated misinformation.
+While tackling vaccination hesitancy and apathy, we also created accessible channels to help address existing health service gaps through pop-up vaccination clinics.
 In our first three pop-up clinics held at the Solid Rock Baptist Church in Aurora, we administered a total of 2,116 vaccines over a two-month period.
 Approximately, 80% of vaccinated people were Black, Indigenous, and People of Color (BIPOC), and were located mainly in Arapahoe, Adams, and Denver counties.

-Values (PEDI)
+Our Values

 Progress